 A student will graduate at the end of the semester in which all degree requirements were met.
 Students who have fulfilled all degree requirements during a summer term will graduate on the last day of classes for the term.

 The University holds a commencement ceremony every May.
 Students who complete degree requirements in the fall are to participate in that academic year’s spring commencement.
-In the spring semester, students in good standing who lack up to 12 hours of coursework that they have enrolled to complete during the upcoming summer session are permitted to take part in the May commencement.
-Any exceptions to this policy must be approved by the appropriate collegiate dean and Dean of Students.
-Honors will not be called for students that have petitioned to walk early, and are called for current year fall and spring graduates based upon the cumulative grade point average earned as of the end of the prior regular term.
+In the spring semester, students who are in good standing with extreme extenuating circumstances and/or lack up to 12 hours of coursework to complete in the upcoming fall session may request permission to participate in the May commencement.
+Any exceptions to this policy must be cleared by the appropriate collegiate dean and Dean of Students.
+Honors will not be called for students that have petitioned to walk early.
+Approval is not guaranteed and each request is considered on a case by case basis.

 Graduation with Honor